PedroFellipeAntunes/PedroFellipeAntunes/README.md

 ## Hi there, I’m Pedro Fellipe Cruz Antunes

 I’m currently an Information Systems student, passionate about graphics programming, image processing and software infrastructure.
-I’m actively seeking an internship opportunity in the IT sector, where I can apply my skills in back‑end, front‑end, and DevOps to real‑world challenges.
+I’m actively seeking an job opportunity in the IT sector, where I can apply my skills in back‑end, front‑end, and DevOps to real‑world challenges.

 - 🎓 **Current:** Pre-Grad in Information Systems
 - 💼 **Current:** Data Science Intern